6 Reasons To Take AP Exams Even If You Don't Get College Credit

 “Many of the students that are taking an AP exam at our school are juniors.
 They very well may change their mind about the college they want to attend between the time of taking the test and senior year.
 The college they change their mind about may take an AP exam score.
 And depending upon the score students get, they may change their mind to go to a school that accepts AP exam scores because they did so well on their exams," Heckman explains.

 If you qualify to take the test for a very discounted fee, then you may as well take an AP exam or two in case you change your mind and apply to a school that does accept AP scores.
-Check here to find out if you are eligible for a discount in your state.
+Check the AP website to find out if you are eligible for a discount in your state.

 It can happen.
 You may hear from your counselor or an admissions officer that one of the schools you're applying to might change its AP credit policy soon.
 For example, Brown University's AP policy web page states, “Since these policies are subject to change, students are advised to confirm AP credit policies with the appropriate department(s).
 Additional information may be found on department websites or by consulting the departmental AP advisor."
 You can also use the College Board's AP Credit Policy Search to check for the latest changes at your target schools.